-Computers have been widely used by health practitioners since the 1990s.
-Nowadays, most doctors, nurses, and other health practitioners are using personal computers to process the patients' records, prescriptions, and appointments.
-Some typical computing approaches are widely adopted by the healthcare sector such as EHRs, e-Prescription, e-Pharmacy, and telemedicine.
+Computers have been widely used by health practitioners since 1990's.
+Nowadays, most doctors, nurses and other health practitioners are using personal computers to process the patients' records, prescriptions, and appointments.
+Some typical computing approaches are widely adopted by the health care sector such as EHRs, e-Prescription, e-Pharmacy and telemedicine.
 The term Electronic Health Record (EHR) refers to the digital records saved in database to store the patients' personal medical information.
 The records can contain various types of information, such as patients' personal profile, physiological data, medical history, prescriptions from the medical providers, physiological test results, or even some multimedia data such as digital X-ray films.
 The EHR data can be used for further verification of patient's condition by the doctors, or provided to the insurance for claim verification.
 Compared with paper-based medical records used in the past, the EHR system has many advantages, including easy to search and store.

 Many countries have initiated high profile EHR programs.
-For example, in Australia, the government has appointed the National E-Health Transition Authority Limited to research the EHR system since 2004.
-In China, the EHR system has been developed for many years; it will be deployed by next year.
+For example, in Australia, the government has appointed the National E-Health Transition Authority Limited (NEHTA) to research the EHR system since 2004.
+In China, the EHR system has been developed for many years it will be deployed by next year.
 Moreover, in contemporary hospitals and clinics, electronic prescription (e-prescription) has been prevailing as another popular application in e-Health practice, so is the electronic pharmacy (e-Pharmacy).
 Telemedicine is another contemporary approach for connecting the patient and doctor at distance using high definition video conferencing technologies.
-It is usually deployed with videoconference device, audio device, scanner, and respective data compression algorithm to transfer the data between two points.
+It is usually deployed with videoconference device, audio device, scanner and respective data compression algorithm to transfer the data between two points.
 The benefit of this approach is obvious.

 In addition, the cloud computing technique is good for health data exchange, data mining for health science research.
 In the traditional way, in order to discover new drugs and new medical treatments, scientists need to analyze vast medical data over years where millions of dollars are invested.
-With cloud computing, investments and time consumption are significantly reduced [13].
-Further, the cloud can be used for body sensor network, for example, the patients' physiological data at remote can be accessed and verified by the doctors over the cloud [9,14] in real time.
-Obviously, in recent years, more and more sectors including health care are adopting cloud computing to replace their own computing infrastructure.
-A survey indicates that almost three-quarters of health industry respondents are planning or already using cloud-based services [9].
-Figure 1 shows that 32% sectors are acting to move to cloud platform from the traditional computing facilities.
+With cloud computing, investments and time consumption are significantly reduced [12].
+Further, the cloud can be used for body sensor network, for example, the patients' physiological data at remote can be accessed and verified by the doctors over the cloud [8] [13] in real time.
+Obviously, in recent years, more and more sectors including healthcare are adopting cloud computing to replace their own computing infrastructure.
+A survey indicates that almost three-quarters of health industry respondents are planning or already using cloud-based services [8].